-Life-size model shows army doctor dressing wounds Sculpture shows parents mourning the loss of their son WAR MONUMENT Many artists and writers were so horrified or moved by the war that they felt compelled to express these feelings in their work.
+Life-size model shows army doctor dressing wounds Sculpture shows parents mourning the loss of their son

+WAR MONUMENT Many artists and writers were so horrified or moved by the war that they felt compelled to express these feelings in their work.
 German sculptor Kathe Kollwitz (1867-1945) made this statue for the German war cemetery at Roggevelde, Belgium.
 Her own son, Peter, is buried there.
-IMPERIAL WAR MUSEUM This exhibit is part of the Trench Experience at the Imperial War Museum, London.
+IMPERIAL WAR MUSEUM This exhibit is part of the Trench Experience at the Imperial War Museum, London, England.
 A combination of lights, sounds, and smells helps visitors to understand just how terrifying and disorientating trench life was.
 Glossary

-Nurses wheel convalescent soldiers around the hospital grounds ABDICATE Give up office or power.

-ALLIANCE A group of allies, who have agreed to act in co-operation.
+Nurses wheel convalescent soldiers around the hospital grounds ABDICATE To give up office or power ALLIANCE A group of allies who have agreed to act in cooperation.
 Allied countries often set out their shared aims in an official treaty.
-ALTITUDE Height above sea level.

-AMMUNITION Bullets and shells fired from weapons.
-AMPUTATION Surgical removal of a body part, such as an arm or leg.
-ANZAC Member of the Australian and New Zealand Army Corps.
-ARMISTICE End of hostilities.
-Armistice Day, now known as Remembrance Sunday, is commemorated each year on the Sunday closest to 11 November.
-ARMS RACE Competition between nations to build up weaponry, or armaments.
-ARTILLERY Armed forces that use heavy weapons, such as cannons.
-ASSASSINATION The murder of someone for political purposes.
-BATTERY The place where a cannon, or other form of artillery, is positioned.
-BAYONET A blade fixed to a rifle or other firearm.
-The bayonet can be used to stab the enemy when fighting at close quarters.
-BULLY BEEF Another name for corned beef.
-BUNKER An underground bomb shelter.
+ALTITUDE Height above sea level AMMUNITION Bullets and shells fired from weapons AMPUTATION Surgical removal of a body part, such as an arm or leg ANZAC Member of the Australian and New Zealand Army Corps ARMISTICE End of hostilities.
+Armistice Day, now known as Veteran's Day or Remembrance Sunday, is commemorated each year on or around November 11.
+ARMS RACE Competition between nations to build up weaponry or armaments ARTILLERY Armed forces that use heavy weapons, such as cannons ASSASSINATION The murder of someone for political purposes BATTERY The place where a cannon, or other form of artillery, is positioned BAYONET A blade attached to a rifle or other firearm.
+The bayonet can be used to stab the enemy at close quarters.
+BULLY BEEF Another name for corned beef BUNKER An underground bomb shelter BUTTON STICK Metal slide used to protect a soldier's uniform while buttons are polished

+CAMOUFLAGE Coloring

-BUTTON STICK Metal slide used to protect a soldier's uniform from polish when shining their buttons.
-CAMOUFLAGE Colouring designed to blend in with the background.
+designed to blend in with the background.
 During World War I, this was mostly limited to attempts to conceal gun positions, although some soldiers blackened their faces before night patrols and snipers wore camouflaged suits.

+CAVALRY Originally, soldiers on horseback, but the term came to mean soldiers using motorized transport, such as tanks

+0

+70

-CAVALRY Originally, soldiers on horseback, but the term came to mean soldiers using motorized transport, such as tanks.
-CLIP A means of carrying and rapidly loading rifle ammunition.
-COLONY A dependency, or place, that is ruled by a foreign nation.
-CONSCIENTIOUS OBJECTOR Someone who refuses to fight for moral reasons.
-CONSCRIPT Someone who is forced by law to fight in the army.
-CONSCRIPTION Making people fight in the army.
-Small box respirator gas mask CONVALESCENT Someone who has been seriously injured or ill and is slowly recovering.
-CONVOY Merchant ships travelling together, protected by a naval escort.
-CREEPING BARRAGE A line of artillery fire creeping ahead of an infantry advance.
-CRYPTOGRAPHY The study and creation of secret codes.
-DETONATE To explode or cause to explode.
-DYSENTERY An infection of the intestines that causes diarrhoea and bloody faeces.
-EMPLACEMENT A mound or platform from which guns are fired.
-ENDEMIC Found in a particular area, or among a certain group of people.
-ENLIST Call or sign up to the armed forces.
-ENTENTE A friendly agreement or informal alliance between nations.
+COLONY A dependency, or place, that is ruled by a foreign nation rifle ammunition CONSCIENTIOUS OBJECTOR Someone who refuses to fight in a war for moral reasons CONSCRIPT Someone who is forced by law to fight in the army > CONSCRIPTION Making people fight in the army Small box-respirator gas mask CONVALESCENT Someone who has been seriously injured or ill and is slowly recovering CONVOY Merchant ships traveling together, protected by a naval escort CREEPING BARRAGE A line of artillery fire that moves slowly ahead of an infantry advance CRYPTOGRAPHY The study and creation of secret codes DETONATE To explode or cause to explode DYSENTERY An infection of the intestines that causes diarrhea and bloody feces EMPLACEMENT A mound or platform from which guns are fired ENDEMIC Found in a particular area or among a certain group of people ENLIST To sign up to join the armed forces ENTENTE A friendly agreement or informal alliance between nations